gaphor/gaphor/docs/coffee_machine_concept.md

 ```

 The ants need more of your help to rename the Feature Context diagram and update it
 so that it matches the one above.
+To create the specific arrows shown, use an Association
+entity, then toggle Enable Item Flow to on for that association and fill in the Item
+Property field.

 Overall, the context diagram for a coffee machine provides a high-level view of
 the system and its interactions with external entities.
 It is a useful tool for